phlppnhllngr/phlppnhllngr.github.io/content/automatisierung/Lowcode.md

   - *UIs in Lowdefy are built using blocks, which are React components*
   - *you can also create your own custom blocks.*
   - *doesn't have any data storage built in.
 Instead, it provides connections to external services like databases and APIs*
+  - *self hosted; Currently you can host Lowdefy apps: As a Docker container.
+On AWS Lambda using Serverless.
+On Netlify using Netlify functions.*
   - <https://github.com/lowdefy/lowdefy>
 - **zoho**
   - <https://www.zoho.com/creator>